nasa/fprime/docs/Design/state-machines.md

 For each state machine _m_ in the FPP component model, there is one private member variable `m_stateMachine_` _m_.
-Its type is the [state machine implementation class](#state-machine-impl) corresponding to the type of _m_.
+Its type is the [state machine implementation class](#state-machine-impl) corresponding to the state machine _M_ instantiated by _m_.

 ### 5.4.
 Protected Member Functions

 #### 5.4.1.
 Implemented Functions

-The following functions have complete implementations and are available for you to call in the derived class that implements _C_.
+The following functions have complete implementations.
+They are available to call in the derived class that implements _C_.

 **State getter functions:**
 For each state machine instance _m_ in _C_, there is a `const` function